Ouachita Baptist University is committed to serving its constituents with integrity

 In the event that a complaint cannot be resolved informally, an individual may file a formal, written complaint or appeal.
 Such formal complaints fall into two categories: Student Academic Appeals and Constituent Complaints.

 A. Student Academic Appeals

 Students who are currently enrolled in Ouachita Baptist University (including courses and programs offered online or off-campus) and those who were enrolled the previous semester or term may file a formal appeal for addressing an academic complaint.
 These appeals include, but are not limited to, the following.
 Appeals should be made in writing as indicated below.
 Do not use the online complaint form for student academic appeals.

 1) Academic policy appeals: A student who seeks an exception to academic policy or believes a particular application of policy is unfair, arbitrary, or otherwise harmful may appeal in writing to the Academic Deans’ Council.
-Appeal forms are available in the Office of the Registrar and on the Registrar’s web page, here.
+Appeal forms are available online or in the Office of the Registrar.

 2) Grade appeals: A final grade assigned in a course may be challenged by the student through Monday of the tenth week of classes of the next full semester.
 A formal grade appeal will not be considered until the student has first informally communicated with the instructor.
 If informal communication has not resolved the issue, the student may submit in writing an appeal first to the instructor, then, in sequence, to the department chair, dean, and vice president for academic affairs.
 If the appeal is denied at each level of review, the student may submit a final written appeal to the University Registrar, who will convene a three-person subcommittee of the Curriculum and Academic Standards Committee to consider the appeal.
 This subcommittee will not include any member previously involved in the appeal.
 The results of this subcommittee’s decision are final.